One Great Weekend: Your Guide for What to do in New Orleans

 Uptown the grand mansions of the Garden District comprise the country’s largest collection of antebellum architecture.
 Lavish gardens, grand mansions and effuive Southern charm are the hallmarks of this uptown neighborhood.
 Stroll past the sumptuous and often whimsical antebellum mansions and be sure to explore Lafayette Cemetery for a look into how New Orleans honors its past.

 More than any other city music is woven into the very soul of New Orleans.
 Best known as the birthplace of jazz and Louis Armstrong, New Orleans more recently has inspired decades of soul, funk, rock and hip hop artists.
 Street musicians of all genres can be found on nearly every corner while brass bands(along with second line revelers) accompany traditional funerals and weddings.
-There may be no better place to experience live music; get your music fix at Preservation Hall, a New Orleans institution that has been central to the promotion of traditional jazz since 1961.
-The Faubourg Marigny neighborhood is home to a number of popular venues along Frenchmen Street including The Spotted Cat Music Club, Snug Harbor Jazz Bistro, and Blue Nile.
+Get your jazz fix at Preservation Hall, a New Orleans institution that has been central to the promotion of traditional jazz since 1961.
+The Faubourg Marigny neighborhood is home to some of New Orleans most popular live music venues; some of the best can be found along Frenchmen Street including The Spotted Cat Music Club, Snug Harbor Jazz Bistro, and Blue Nile.

 Just beyond New Orleans’ city limits lies a completely different but equally fascinating world, where gnarled cypress laced with Spanish moss frame the silent waters, the gator is king and where time changes little.
 The swamps near New Orleans are home to a plethora of wildlife including alligators,turtles, black bear, snakes, nutria, and a variety of birds.
 There’s even been rumor of a Bigfoot-like beast roaming these Southern marshes.
 The folks at Cajun Encounters lead New Orleans’ top rated swamp tour and they will even pick you right up at your hotel.

-New Orleans will celebrate just about anything.
-Decorations and costumes are out for the traditional American holidays- Christmas, New Year’s and Holloween; but every February New Orleans throws one of the world’s best parties-Mardi Gras.
+It’s a well known fact that New Orleans will celebrate just about anything.
+Decorations and costumes are out for the traditional American holidays- Christmas, New Year’s and Holloween; but every February New Orleans throws one of the best parties in the world-Mardi Gras.
 Mardi Gras is the culmination of New Orleans Carnival season which starts on January 6; I recommend you get your party on during one of the many smaller local parades throughout January and February.
-Miss Mardi Gras season completely?
+Miss Mardi Gras season completely but still want to be a part of the festivities?
 Stop by one of New Orleans’ several Mardi Gras museums including Mardi Gras World, The Backstreet Cultural Museum and The Presbytère .

 Cafe du Monde